 INSPIRAMAIS

-Inspiramais will be held January 151 in São Paulo and will be Latin America’s only trade show for design and innovation of materials.
-Particular attention will be the fusion of design and technologies and processes, looking at examples from the footwear, fashion and furniture sector. ore than 1000 materials by 150 exhibitors .
-The show wants to promote the development of materials that can convey true values to consumers a fundamental ingredient for fashin companies to succeed.
+Inspiramais will be held on January 15 and 16 in São Paulo and will be Latin America’s only trade show for the design and innovation of materials.
+Particular attention will be paid to the fusion of design and technologies and the resulting processes, looking at examples from the footwear, fashion and furniture sectors.
+Alongside lectures and projects, more than 1,000 materials will be presented by 150 exhibitors with a focus on the fashion market to more than 6,000 qualified visitors.
+The show wants to promote the development of materials that can convey true values to consumers – a fundamental ingredient for fashion companies to succeed.

 January 15–16, 2019